The holiday season often comes and goes in such a rush and hurried manner that it often leaves us so relieved that it’s finally over.

 I think it’s brilliant.
 Not only does it put the focus back on Jesus but it encourages prayer and love for others during the holidays.

-By the time Christmas arrives you will have a very full, beautiful door!
-How can you not enjoy the season more after you’ve praying for your family and friends?
+By the time Christmas arrives, you will have a very full, beautiful door!
+How can you not enjoy the season more after you’ve prayed for your family and friends?

 Bake a Treat for Your Neighbors and Friends

 This is another one my little ones love.
 They love helping me in the kitchen!

 Most of us are making Christmas cookies during the holidays, why not make an extra batch for your neighbors and deliver them with your children?
 We love to add the gospel story to the card attached.

 We are teaching that Christmas isn’t all about them and that it is more blessed to give than to receive.
 We let them pick a few friends at church to bring a treat to as well to make this point as well.

 We teach our children throughout the year that it is important to tell people about Jesus and how to get to heaven, we put that into practice during the holidays putting the focus back on Him while teaching our children how important it is to win a soul.
 We love spreading God’s Word in a non-threatening way as well.
 Who can say no to a dessert and cute kids?

 On Christmas morning, before any presents are opened we read the Christmas story in Luke 2.